Amourspirit/python-ooouno-ex/ex/auto/calc/odev_modify_listener/README.md

 Both classes are responsible for starting office.

-### Using ODEV TopWindowListener Class
+### Using OooDev TopWindowListener Class

-[ODEV] has a `ModifyListener` class that raise events that can be subscribed to.
+[OooDev] has a `ModifyListener` class that raise events that can be subscribed to.

 [modify_listener_adapter.py](./modify_listener_adapter.py) (`ModifyListenerAdapter` class) demonstrates how `ModifyListener` is implemented.
 This means there is no need to create a class that inherits from [XModifyListener]